grandeurdev/arduino-sdk/README.md

 ### Update Device Variables

-To see the live state of the device on the web app, you need to keep sending the updated state after every few seconds.
-Since we've stored the device's state in **Parms**, we'll use the `setParms()` function to update the state value.
+To see live feed of a device variable on your app, you need to keep sending its new value after every few seconds.
+Here's how we are doing it:

 ```cpp
 #include <Grandeur.h>